Top 5 This Week

 What makes Belfast one of the UK’s most remarkable urban transformations?

-Belfast — 350,000 residents, Northern Ireland’s capital — is one of the UK’s most remarkable urban transformation stories: a Victorian industrial city that built the Titanic, suffered Europe’s longest sustained urban conflict (the Troubles, 1968–1998), and emerged as a creative, cosmopolitan, and genuinely exciting city with a restaurant and bar scene that consistently surprises visitors expecting less sophistication.
-The Titanic Quarter (the revitalised shipyard area on Belfast Lough) is anchored by Titanic Belfast (opened 2012, the world’s largest Titanic visitor attraction, 38,000 square metres, built on the very slipways where the Titanic and Olympic were constructed), which has become one of the most visited attractions in Ireland.
-The Cathedral Quarter (the regenerated Victorian commercial district around St Anne’s Cathedral, now the city’s arts and nightlife district) has produced a pub and restaurant scene that punches significantly above Belfast’s weight for a UK regional city of its size.
-The Black Taxi tours (community-based guided tours of the Falls Road and Shankill Road murals, the political art of the Troubles on both sides of the divide) provide the most profound and personal introduction to Northern Ireland’s recent history available to visitors.
+Belfast — 350,000 residents, Northern Ireland’s capital — has few rivals among Britain’s regenerated industrial cities.
+The Victorian shipbuilding city that built the Titanic went on to endure Europe’s longest sustained urban conflict (the Troubles, 1968–1998), and now makes a rewarding short break, with a dining and nightlife scene that has outgrown its post-industrial reputation.
+The Titanic Quarter, the revitalised shipyard area on Belfast Lough, is anchored by Titanic Belfast (opened 2012, the world’s largest Titanic visitor attraction, with more than 12,000 square metres of floor space on the slipways where the Titanic and Olympic were built), now among Ireland’s busiest visitor draws.
+The Cathedral Quarter, the regenerated Victorian commercial district around St Anne’s Cathedral, has become the city’s arts and nightlife hub, with a pub and restaurant culture richer than its size would suggest.
+Black Taxi tours — community-led guided trips around the Falls Road and Shankill Road murals, the political art of the Troubles on both sides of the divide — give visitors the most personal and thoughtful introduction to Northern Ireland’s recent history.

 What does the Giant’s Causeway offer and why is it Northern Ireland’s most iconic site?

-The Giant’s Causeway — approximately 40,000 interlocking hexagonal basalt columns formed 60 million years ago during a volcanic eruption, extending from the Antrim coast into the sea at Bushmills — is Northern Ireland’s only UNESCO World Heritage Site and the most visited natural attraction in Ireland.
-The columns (typically six-sided, formed when the lava cooled and contracted, with the most geometric examples measuring 380mm across each face) create a pavement of geometric precision that the mythology of the giant Fionn mac Cumhaill (who supposedly built the causeway to walk to Scotland to fight his Scottish rival) has made famous for centuries before geology explained the formation.
-The Causeway visitor experience divides between the National Trust visitor centre (with exhibition, audio guides, and the main causeway path) and the cliff-top Shepherd’s Steps route (which provides the finest views of the causeway and the surrounding basalt landscape from above).
-The Causeway Coast Way (53km walking route from Ballycastle to Portstewart) passes the causeway on its most dramatic section, connecting the site to the full coastal landscape that makes this one of the finest coastal walks in Europe.
+The Giant’s Causeway — roughly 40,000 interlocking hexagonal basalt columns formed 60 million years ago by volcanic activity, stepping from the Antrim coast into the sea near Bushmills — is Northern Ireland’s only UNESCO World Heritage Site and the most visited natural attraction in Ireland.
+The columns are typically six-sided, created as lava cooled and contracted, with the most regular columns typically 30-50cm across.
+The mythology of the giant Fionn mac Cumhaill (said to have built the causeway to cross to Scotland and confront a rival) made the site famous long before geology explained it.
+A visit splits between the National Trust visitor centre, with its exhibition, audio guides, and main causeway path, and the cliff-top Shepherd’s Steps route, which gives the best views of the columns and surrounding basalt from above.
+The Causeway Coast Way, a walking route of about 52km from Ballycastle to Portstewart, passes the site on its most dramatic stretch and threads it into a longer walk along the Antrim coast.

 What is the Game of Thrones tourism legacy in Northern Ireland?

-Northern Ireland served as the primary filming location for HBO’s Game of Thrones (2011–2019), with the production spending approximately £250 million in Northern Ireland over 8 seasons and transforming the country’s international tourism profile.
-The filming locations span the country: the Dark Hedges (the beech avenue on Bregagh Road in County Antrim, used as the Kingsroad), Tollymore Forest Park (the haunted forest beyond the Wall), Dunluce Castle (inspiring the Red Keep exterior), Ballintoy Harbour (the Iron Islands), Cushendun Caves (where Melisandre gave birth), the Mourne Mountains (Vaes Dothrak approach), and Castle Ward (Winterfell exterior, now a themed tourism attraction with archery and costumed tours).
-Tourism Northern Ireland has developed dedicated Game of Thrones Trail maps and the Winterfell Trek walking route at Castle Ward, and the Dark Hedges — which experienced significant tree loss in Storm Gertrude (2016) — is now one of the most photographed spots in Ireland despite being a 65-tree roadside avenue.
-The production’s economic impact on Northern Ireland’s tourism is considered one of the most successful examples of film tourism in British history.
+Northern Ireland was the primary filming location for HBO’s Game of Thrones (2011–2019), with the production spending roughly £206 million in the region across 8 seasons and reshaping its international tourism profile.
+The locations are spread across the country: the Dark Hedges beech avenue on Bregagh Road in County Antrim (the Kingsroad), Tollymore Forest Park (the haunted forest beyond the Wall), Dunluce Castle (an inspiration for the Red Keep exterior), Ballintoy Harbour (the Iron Islands), Cushendun Caves (where Melisandre gave birth), the Mourne Mountains (the approach to Vaes Dothrak), and Castle Ward (the Winterfell exterior, now a themed visitor attraction with archery and costumed tours).
+Tourism Northern Ireland has produced dedicated Game of Thrones trail maps and the Winterfell Trek walking route at Castle Ward.
+The Dark Hedges, for decades among the most photographed spots in Ireland, has lost trees to a string of storms since 2016 — Storm Gertrude, Storm Isha, and Storm Éowyn among them — and now has around 80 of its original 150 beech trees, many of them ageing and in decline.
+Its impact is routinely cited as one of Britain’s clearest examples of film-driven tourism.

 What does Northern Ireland offer beyond the Causeway Coast?

-Northern Ireland’s landscape extends well beyond the celebrity Causeway Coast to include Lough Neagh (the largest freshwater lake in the British Isles at 392 square kilometres, larger than the Isle of Wight), the Mourne Mountains (the granite range in County Down rising to Slieve Donard at 850m, directly from the Irish Sea), the Sperrin Mountains (the rounded heather moorland of County Tyrone and County Derry/Londonderry, home to the highest gold concentration in western Europe in the Curraghinalt deposit), and the Fermanagh Lakelands (the waterway landscape of Lough Erne, with 154 islands including Devenish Island’s Early Christian monastery).
-The Marble Arch Caves UNESCO Global Geopark (County Fermanagh, one of the finest accessible cave systems in Europe) and the Giant’s Ring (a Neolithic henge monument near Belfast, 180m diameter, one of the finest Neolithic ceremonial landscapes in Ireland) provide the depth beyond the scenic highlights.
-The Glens of Antrim (nine glacially carved valleys descending from the Antrim Plateau to the North Channel coast) provide the most authentic and undervisited landscape in Northern Ireland, with the Glenariff Forest Park (the Queen of the Glens, with the most dramatic waterfall trail in Northern Ireland) as the most accessible of the nine.
+Northern Ireland’s countryside reaches well beyond the famous Causeway Coast.
+Lough Neagh is the largest freshwater lake in the British Isles, covering 392 square kilometres — bigger than the Isle of Wight.
+The Mourne Mountains, a granite range in County Down, rise to Slieve Donard at 850m straight from the Irish Sea.
+The Sperrin Mountains, rounded heather moorland across County Tyrone and County Derry/Londonderry, hold the Curraghinalt deposit, the UK’s largest known gold reserve.
+The Fermanagh Lakelands centre on Lough Erne, with 154 islands including Devenish Island’s Early Christian monastery.
+For more depth, the Cuilcagh Lakelands UNESCO Global Geopark (the Marble Arch Caves) in County Fermanagh is one of the most accessible cave systems in Europe, and the Giant’s Ring near Belfast is a Neolithic henge 180m across, a major prehistoric ceremonial site.
+The Glens of Antrim — nine glacially carved valleys dropping from the Antrim Plateau to the North Channel — are perhaps the most rewarding and least crowded corner of all, with Glenariff Forest Park, the Queen of the Glens, the easiest to reach.

 What is Northern Ireland’s food and cultural scene in 2026?

-Northern Ireland’s food scene has undergone a transformation since the Good Friday Agreement that mirrors the country’s wider social change — from a conflict zone where the physical and social infrastructure for sophisticated dining was suppressed to a country whose chefs, producers, and restaurants have achieved international recognition.
-The Ox (Belfast, Stephen Toman’s tasting menu restaurant, consistently one of the UK’s most acclaimed restaurants) and the Deanes restaurant group (Michael Deane’s multiple venues across Belfast, including EIPIC and Deane’s Meat Locker) represent the Belfast restaurant scene at its most ambitious.
-The Causeway Coast’s whisky heritage (the Old Bushmills Distillery, founded 1608, the world’s oldest licensed whisky distillery, 2km from the Giant’s Causeway, producing single malts of genuine complexity) connects the food culture to the landscape.
-The BBC’s Derry Girls (set in Derry/Londonderry during the Troubles, one of the UK’s most watched comedy series since the 1980s) and the Derry murals (the Free Derry Corner and the People’s Gallery murals on the Bogside walls, depicting the history of the Troubles through public art) provide the cultural depth that makes Northern Ireland’s cities more layered than the landscape alone can convey.
+Northern Ireland’s food has changed in step with the wider transformation since the Good Friday Agreement, moving from a conflict zone where the conditions for ambitious dining were thin to a place whose chefs, producers, and restaurants now win international praise.
+Ox (Belfast, Stephen Toman’s tasting-menu restaurant) draws consistent national acclaim, while the Deanes group (Michael Deane’s venues across Belfast, including EIPIC and Deane’s Meat Locker) shows the city’s cooking at its most ambitious.
+The Causeway Coast’s whiskey heritage runs through it all: the Old Bushmills Distillery, founded in 1608 and the world’s oldest licensed whiskey distillery, sits 3km from the Giant’s Causeway and produces single malts of real character.
+On the cultural side, the BBC’s Derry Girls — set in Derry/Londonderry during the Troubles and among the UK’s most watched comedies in years — and the Derry murals (the Free Derry Corner and the People’s Gallery on the Bogside walls) give the cities a depth that the countryside alone cannot convey.